COVID strikes IPL: CSK seamer, multiple staff members test positive

-NEW DELHI: An India T20 specialist is among multiple members of the Chennai Super Kings contingent who have tested positive for COVID-19, forcing the IPL franchise to extend its quarantine period in Dubai and causing upheaval ahead of the event starting September 19.
+NEW DELHI, Aug 28: An India T20 specialist is among multiple members of the Chennai Super Kings contingent who have tested positive for COVID-19, forcing the IPL franchise to extend its quarantine period in Dubai and causing upheaval ahead of the event starting September 19.

 The franchise is yet to issue a formal statement but a league source told PTI that the number of positive cases could be between 10 and 12.